vitor-de-oliveira/rheovolution/README.md

 ```

 ## All
-If one wants to run the code and calculate all of the additional features, it is possible to do so by typing
+If the user wants to run the code and calculate all of the additional features with one command, it can be done by typing

 ```makefile
 make all INPUT=configuration_file.dat